Rqueue provides an abstraction over Redis for Producer/Consumer patterns, supporting two main types of queues:

 +-----+

-An application can operate in both producer and consumer modes.
-However, attempting to push a message to an unknown queue will result in a QueueDoesNotExist
+An application can operate as both a producer and a consumer.
+Attempting to push a message to an unknown queue will result in a QueueDoesNotExist error.
+You can avoid this by using the registerQueue method.

 @Component